Bar (Slovenian TV series)

-Bar is a reality show aired by the commercial television station Pop TV, in which contestants live in the same house for three months and compete against each other to see who can run a bar the best.
-With a small payment, viewers can follow the events of the show live on the show's website, as more than 20 cameras follow the everyday lives of the contestants.
-POP TV plays a recap of the day's events every evening except Sundays.
+Bar is a reality show aired by the commercial television station Pop TV, in which contestants live in the same house for three months and compete against each other to see who can run a bar (establishment) most effectively.
+For a small fee, viewers can watch the show live on the show's website, where over 20 cameras track the contestants' daily activities.
+Pop TV airs a summary of each day's events every evening, excluding Sundays.

 Each Wednesday, competitors rate each other's performance by assigning each other either pluses or minuses.
 The competitor who receives the most minuses, and the contestant chosen by the one with the most pluses, find themselves in the "hot seat" and must compete against each other on Saturday night.
 Viewers vote by telephone which one of the contestants will remain in the show.
 The competitor with the lowest number of votes must leave the bar.
-The bar manager directs the competitors.
+The bar manager supervises the competitors.